Whose kingdom do you prefer?

-Katerina Whitley has preached on this Gospel reading saying in part,
+Katerina Whitley's sermon on this passage says in part,

 Look at the history of the Herods and compare them to the stories of Jesus – the child born to a poor young mother who said yes to God; the child protected by a good man named Joseph who obeyed the words of the messengers of God.
 Who made a difference in subsequent history and in the hearts of human beings?
 Who is remembered with love and devotion?
 Who is worshiped and obeyed?
 And whose life and death changed the world?
 Think about Herod and then think about Jesus of Nazareth.
 Whose kingdom do you prefer?